 - Exact match—Limit search results to only records that match the search phrase.

 Sort—Provide a menu for end users to sort the list by specific fields and sequence.
 Type a custom name for each menu option.

-Show selected—Provide the option for end users to update the list to only display the selected items.
+Show selection—Provide the option for end users to update the list to only display the selected items.

-Clear selected—Provide the option for end users to clear the selection of all selected items.
+Clear selection—Provide the option for end users to clear the selection of all selected items.